schollz/cowyo/README.md

 $ ./cowyo
 ```

+Then open your browser to the specified address.

 ## From Docker

 ```
 $ docker pull schollz/cowyo
 $ docker run -it -p 8003:8003 -v /local/dir/to/store/data:/data schollz/cowyo
 ```

+Then open your browser to 127.0.0.1:8003.

 # Contact